enriqc3/CMPS-3240-Loop-Unrolling/README.md

 }
 ```

-On the departmental server execute the following commands to respectively compile the code and generate assembly code:
+It is some variant of the AXPY problem.
+On the departmental server execute the following commands to compile and link this into our baseline program:

 ```shell
 $ gcc -Wall -O0 -o rolled.out rolled.c